mzazon/awesome-cloud-projects/gcp/code-quality-automation-source-repositories-artifact-registry/code-quality-automation-source-repositories-artifact-registry.md

 ## Prerequisites

 1. Google Cloud account with billing enabled and Owner or Editor permissions
-2. Google Cloud CLI (gcloud) installed and configured (version 400.0.0 or later)
+2. Google Cloud CLI (gcloud) installed and configured (version 531.0.0 or later)
 3. Basic knowledge of Git version control and CI/CD concepts
 4. Understanding of containerization and application packaging
 5. Estimated cost: $15-25 for running all services during the 120-minute tutorial

-> **Note**: This recipe follows Google Cloud best practices and integrates with Google's AI-powered development tools for enhanced productivity.
+> **Note**: This recipe follows Google Cloud best practices and integrates with Google's development tools for enhanced productivity.

 ## Preparation